-- If your heart rhythm is too slow, the device can pace your heart in the same way as a pacemaker. - If your heart beats in an abnormal dangerous fast rhythm, the ICD can give you a burst of extra beats at a faster rate to return your heart back to a normal rhythm.
-This is called anti-tachycardia pacing (ATP). - If the anti-tachycardia pacing does not bring your heart back to a normal rhythm, or if the ICD sees a faster rhythm called ventricular fibrillation, the ICD can give one or more shocks.
+If your heart beats in an abnormal dangerous fast rhythm, the ICD can give you a burst of extra beats at an even faster rate to help to return your heart rate back to a normal rhythm.
+This is called anti-tachycardia pacing (ATP).

+If the anti-tachycardia pacing does not bring your heart back to a normal rhythm, or if the ICD senses a faster rhythm called ventricular fibrillation, the ICD can give one or more shocks.
 This is called defibrillation.

-If the doctor has suggested that you need a defibrillator you may have experienced OR will be at risk of experiencing an abnormal fast heart rhythm that can cause you to become unwell, unconscious, or your heart to stop beating.
+If the doctor has suggested that you need a defibrillator you may have experienced OR will be at risk of experiencing an abnormal, fast heart rhythm that can cause you to become unwell, unconscious, or your heart to stop beating.

 The main thing that you need to be aware of is that the device can give you a shock.
-Usually, the faster dangerous rhythms can cause you to faint before this happens and you may not be aware of the shock.
+Usually the faster dangerous rhythms can cause you to faint before this happens and you may not be aware of the shock.
 However, people who have been aware have sometimes found it unpleasant and feel like they have suddenly been punched or kicked in the chest.